SiliconLabs/wiseconnect/examples/snippets/wlan_ble/out_of_box_demo/readme.md

 - Once the application is flashed or the SiWG917 board is powered up, the Wireless interface is initialized.
 - After the Wireless initialization, the module starts BLE advertising and advertises itself as "BLE_CONFIGURATOR"
-- The status of the application can be observed on the TFT-LCD display on the WPK baseboard.
+- The status of the application can be observed on the TFT-LCD display on the WPK baseboard or the serial terminal prints.
 - Following is the image of LCD display indicating the application status.

   If application binary is older than v2.0: